peterhinch/micropython-async/v3/docs/EVENTS.md

 Asynchronous methods:
  * `put` Arg: the object to put on the queue.
 If the queue is full, it will block until space is available.
+ * `get` Return an object from the queue.
+If empty, block until an item is available.

 Retrieving items from the queue:

 The `RingbufQueue` is an asynchronous iterator.
 Results are retrieved using